-To access the full prerequisites: click here
+To access the ESRA-DRA Blocks form template for examination candidates: click here

 Part II.
 The Covid pandemic has caused academic institutions and societies to reconsider how to examine candidates.
 The ESRA European Diploma of Regional Anaesthesia and ESRA Board has also embraced a new format of online examination for parts of the examinations.
 Furthermore, the international demand of the diploma and the number of candidates required to be examined at the annual congress has dramatically increased.
 It would therefore be impossible and impractical to examine 150 candidates at the annual congress for a 45-minute examination.
 The logistics would be very challenging for both the examiners and candidates.